Wal-Liu/Obidian-MD-Files/Operating System (normal).md

 45. The swap space is reserved in --> **the hard disk**
 46. A memory management unit performs memory-mapping by converting a logical address into a physical address, with the help of _____ --> **base and limit registers**
 47. Which of the following actions is/are typically not performed by the operating system when switching context from process P1 to process P2? --> **Swapping out the memory image of process P1 to the disk**
-48. TLB hit ratio --> high
+48. TLB hit ratio --> **high**
+49. The downside of calling a deadlock detection algorithm for every request is --> Significant costs during calculation.